kairoaraujo/goca/README.md

 Package GocA provides a Certificate Authority (CA) framework managing, a Simple PKI.

-GoCA is an API Framework that uses mainly crypto/x509 to manage Certificate Authorities.
+GoCA is a framework that uses mainly crypto/x509 to manage Certificate Authorities.

 Using GoCA makes it easy to create a CA and issue certificates, signing